 Finalist, AWS Legal Fiordland Tourism Operator of the Year Award, 2019 Annual Fiordland Tourism Awards.

 Cruise from Kaiteriteri, a favourite holiday spot, to Awaroa in Abel Tasman National Park, well known for its golden sand beaches.
 At 22,530 hectares Abel Tasman is New Zealand's smallest national park, named after the first European to sight New Zealand back in 1642 sailing into this very place.
-This cruise, combined with a walk from Awaroa back to perhaps Tonga Quarry, is a great way to experience it.
+This cruise, combined with a walk from Awaroa back to perhaps Tonga Quarry, is a great way to experience the park.

 Kaiteriteri is one hour’s drive from Nelson on Tasman Bay at the top of the South Island.